Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Arsenault gives him a brother named Louis, born in 1749, who married Madeleine DAVID in c1774 & was at St.-Jacques in 1777, but Wall of Names, followed here, lists no Acadian named Louis JEANSONNE.
 A Louis JOSOSNE, actually Louis-Medisierre JOUSSON dit Josson, a French Creole, with wife Marie-Madeleine, called Madeleine, DAVID, an Acadian, & an orphan boy named Louis, can be found in De Ville, St. James Census, 1777, 18, doubtlessly the source of Arsenault's "Acadian" Louis JEANSONNE.
 See also NOAR, 3:165 (SLC, B9, 29), for the 19 Sep 1778 baptismal record of their daughter Marie-Louise at New Orleans.

-Did he ever marry?
-Arsenault lists no wife for him, & there is no marriage record for him in Father Hébert's compilation, but Scholastique LEGER of the Opelousas District did marry a Joseph JEANSONNE, & this was probably him.
+Did Joseph ever marry?
+Arsenault lists no wife for him, & there is no marriage record for him in Fr.
+Hébert's compilation, but Scholastique LEGER of the Opelousas District did marry a Joseph JEANSONNE, & this probably was him.
 See her burial record, dated 28 Jan 1817, in Hébert, D., Southwest LA Records, 2-A:613 (Opel.
 Ch.: v.1, p.157).
 Notice that, starting with the Opelousas census of 1785, he seems to be head of a family.

 05. Wall of Names, 19, calls him Paul JEANSON.
 See also Jehn, Acadian Exiles in the Colonies, 249.